Former Centerton shelter director won’t face criminal charges for killing two dogs

 "The euthanasia of the dogs in this case does not appear to have been done to inflict mistreatment or torture, but rather due to the shelter employee's belief that the dogs displayed aggressive behavior," Smith said.
 "Regardless of whether this employee made the right decision, I do not believe that his decision constituted a criminal act."

-Rabal said he believed the issue was best handled by Smith's office and stood behind the decision not to pursue charges against Wilson.
-Rabal said he believes a conflict existed and he would have recused himself from the case.

 Edwards placed the shelter under the Police Department's supervision after Wilson's termination.
-He said the shelter will remain under the department.
+He said the shelter will remain under the direction of the department.